CKANIO: Learnable Chebyshev Polynomials for Inertial Odometry: Experiments

 \subsection{Result Analysis}

-Table \ref{results} presents the experimental results for all models across five public datasets.
-The findings demonstrate that ResKACNNet consistently outperforms other models on most datasets, achieving significantly lower ATE and RTE values, except for the TLIO dataset, where its performance is slightly less accurate.
-In inference experiments conducted on the TLIO dataset, IMUNet yields a lower RTE than ResKACNNet.
-Specifically, compared to the classical RoNIN-ResNet model, ResKACNNet achieves a reduction in ATE of 3.79\%–42.32\% and a reduction in RTE of 3.48\%–42.33\% across all test datasets.
+\textbf{Quantitative Analysis.} The left portion of Table~\ref{tab:cross_dataset_algorithm} reports the experimental results for all models across the five public datasets.
+CKANIO consistently outperforms the compared methods on most datasets, achieving lower ATE and RTE values.
+For example, on the RoNIN dataset and compared with the RoNIN ResNet, CKANIO reduces the ATE from 5.365m to 3.814m and the RTE from 3.390m to 3.272m.

-The primary limitations of RoNIN-ResNet, SRNIN, and STLIO stem from their dependence on conventional convolutions for feature extraction, which struggle to fully capture the nonlinear motion characteristics induced by gait variations, ultimately limiting model accuracy.
-In contrast, IMUNet employs DSC improving its ability to extract complex information and demonstrating robust performance in comparative experiments.
-Furthermore, none of the baseline models incorporate an attention mechanism to enhance the capture of long-term dependencies in sequences, a key factor in ResKACNNet.
-Consequently, the improvements achieved by ResKACNNet relative to these baselines are both justified and compelling.

-Table \ref{results} also presents re-training and inference results for each model on the gravity-compensated dataset TLIOv2.
-The experimental outcomes reveal that, with the exception of RoNIN-TCN, most models exhibit significant reductions in both ATE and RTE when evaluated on TLIOv2, compared to the original dataset.
-Further analysis indicates that gravity removal does not alter the ranking of model performance, reinforcing that gravity removal enhances inertial positioning accuracy without fundamentally altering model effectiveness.
-This improvement is attributable to the gravity component in the acceleration data, which causes the x and y axes to register values an order of magnitude lower than the z axis, thereby obscuring the true motion information.

-Fig. \ref{trajectory_visualization} illustrates representative sample trajectories selected from the test sets of the various datasets to visually compare the performance of the ResKACNNet and RoNIN-ResNet architectures.
-The selected sample trajectories represent a variety of real-world motion states: in the simple trajectories shown in Fig. \ref{trajectory_visualization}(d) and Fig. \ref{trajectory_visualization}(e), the predicted trajectory from RoNIN-ResNet gradually deviates from the true direction due to the accumulation of heading errors, while ResKACNNet, which effectively models long-term dependencies and exhibits stronger noise resistance, more accurately recovers the trajectory.
-In Fig. \ref{trajectory_visualization}(b), Fig. \ref{trajectory_visualization}(c), Fig. \ref{trajectory_visualization}(d), and Fig. \ref{trajectory_visualization}(f), RoNIN-ResNet exhibits noticeable deviations after rotations and other complex motions, while ResKACNNet continues to effectively capture these complex nonlinear motion characteristics, achieving long and intricate trajectory positioning.
+The right portion of Table~\ref{tab:cross_dataset_algorithm} also reports results obtained when models are trained on TLIO and on TLIO (w/o gravity).
+Removing gravity in the global-coordinate signals substantially reduces errors for nearly all evaluated algorithms.
+In a globally aligned coordinate frame, gravity acts effectively as a constant bias; removing this constant component allows the accelerometer measurements to better reflect the carrier's translational motion, which improves learning and numerical stability.

+\textbf{Visualization Analysis.} Fig.~\ref{RoNIN} shows the performance of CKANIO and three RoNIN variants on the RoNIN dataset (only RoNIN results are shown due to space constraints).
+As illustrated in Fig.~\ref{RoNIN}, CKANIO achieves the lowest PDE, underscoring its superior ability to converge precisely to the final position.
+This result confirms CKANIO's effectiveness in providing accurate and reliable positioning for inertial localization tasks.